-Therefore, setting my hair in medium sized two strand twists for a week or 2 allows me to go about my business without manipulating my hair.
+Therefore, setting my hair in medium sized two strand twists for a week or 2 (at the most) allows me to go about my business without manipulating my hair.

-When I first started twisting my own hair, I’d always have the problem with it unraveling in less than a day.
-There are a number of reasons your two strand twists may unravel:
+When I first started twisting my own hair, I’d always have the problem with my two-strand twists coming apart in less than a day.
+So, I’m no stranger to having challenges with my twists staying put.

 – Straight ends due to heat damage